hpehl/manatoko/README.md

 # Test Report

-All tests are executed every 24h and the results are aggregated by `maven-surefire-report-plugin`.
-The reports is then published to GitHub pages: https://hal.github.io/manatoko/surefire-report.html
+All tests are executed every 24h and the results are aggregated by the `maven-surefire-report-plugin`.
+The report is then published to GitHub pages: https://hal.github.io/manatoko/surefire-report.html

 # Images